JoyfulReaper/HappyGopher/README.md

 ## Requirements

 * [.NET 10 SDK](https://dotnet.microsoft.com/download)
-* Windows is the primary supported platform
+* Windows is the primary development and test platform; the included Dockerfile supports Linux container deployment

 The server uses TCP port `70` by default, the standard Gopher port.